ahmedmohamedali/eikonapir/README.md

 # eikonapir
-# R wrapper for Thomson Reuters Eikon API
+# R wrapper for Refinitiv Eikon API

 ### Prerequisites
 To use this R api you will need to have  <br />
-- **A homson Reuters Eikon License** (please visit https://customers.thomsonreuters.com/eikon/) <br />
+- **A Refinitiv Eikon License** (please visit https://customers.thomsonreuters.com/eikon/) <br />
+- **Refinitiv Eikon4** installed
+or
-- The **Thomson Reuters Eikon API Proxy** installed and running.
+- The **Refinitiv Eikon API Proxy** installed and running.
 For more information please visit https://developers.thomsonreuters.com/eikon-apis/eikon-web-and-scripting-apis-limited-access

 ## Installation instruction
 In the R interpreter type the following commands